EQAR/deqar-docs/docs/institution_data.md

 ### Website

-One and only one website link must be provided for each new provider record.
+Exactly one website link must be provided for each new provider record.

 * **Provider Website (\*)** (<code>website_link</code>; required; string)
   The URL to the primary provider website or home page.
 The root domain name of the site should be used when possible, without language or other qualifiers.